Highlights of the trip

 Despite the lack of roads and limited infrastructure, local families set up yurts and offer overnight stays (shared living) with a flush toilet to make your time as comfortable as possible.

 On the second day, your adventure follows the river, descending towards the end of a beautiful mountain gorge.
 Grandiose views of the Kichik Alay mountain range will accompany you all the way to a small village before you turn right onto the dirt road.
-After 2–3 hours, you will reach a small Kyzyl-Chara village and stop for lunch at the local homestay or cafe.
+After 2–3 hours, you will arrive at the small village of Kyzyl-Chara and stop for lunch at a local homestay or cafe.
 After lunch, you go further to the yurt camp in Koshmoinok.

 - Trekking distance: 18km (11.18 miles)